 Sec.
-3.30.13.
+3.03.13.
 Liability.

 Members of the appeals board while acting for the City of Salinas in good faith and without malice in the discharge of the duties required by Chapter 9 or other pertinent law or regulation, shall not thereby be rendered liable personally and are hereby relieved from personal liability for any damage accruing to persons or property as a result of any act or by reason of an act or omission in the discharge of official duties.
-Any suit instituted against a member of the appeals board because of an act performed by that member in the lawful discharge of duties and under the provisions of Chapter 9 shall be defended by legal representatives of the City of Salinas until the final termination of the proceedings.
+Any suit instituted against a member of the appeals board because of an act performed by that member in the lawful discharge of duties and under the provisions of an act performed by that member in the lawful discharge of duties and under the provisions of Chapter 9 shall be defended by legal representatives of the City of Salinas until the final termination of the proceedings.
 The member shall not be liable for cost in any action, suit, or proceeding that is instituted in pursuance of the provisions of Chapter 9.